 I hope that we can create many beautiful things together and learn from each other.

-I study Applied Computer Science and teach at the university and here on udemy.
-I have been developing iOS applications for over 3 years and have 5 years of experience in Objective C Programming.
+I have been developing iOS applications since 2012 and have years of experience in Objective C Programming.
 Since Apple announced Swift I have been using it in my programming and can proudly say I have experience since Day 1 of the language.

 I am looking forward to sharing my knowledge with my students and hopefully have a positive impact on the lifes of as many people as possible as much as learning new things myself.